 Ms. O'Neill joined the Board in March 2018.
-Ms. O'Neill is a FCPA, FCA, corporate director and independent financial and governance consultant.
-She provides governance and financial consulting services to growth companies, after serving over 24 years with Deloitte LLP.
-As a partner at Deloitte LLP with various National and Industry leadership roles, she focused on advising growth companies from start-up to multinationals, supporting complex transactions, private and public equity offerings, mergers and acquisitions in Canada and the U.S. She serves as board member and chair of the audit committee for the Ontario Lottery and Gaming Corporation, University of Ottawa Heart Institute, Hydro Ottawa, and Pythian Group, and is chair of the board of Ashbury College and a member of the board of Sierra Wireless.
+Ms. O'Neill is a FCPA, FCA, corporate director and independent financial consultant to growth companies, after serving over 24 years with Deloitte LLP.
+As a partner at Deloitte LLP with various national and industry leadership roles, she focused on advising growth companies from start-up to multinationals, supporting complex transactions, private and public equity offerings, mergers and acquisitions in Canada and the U.S. She was previously the chair of the audit committee for Sierra Wireless, Inc. and has served boards of numerous public and private technology companies, non-profit organizations and crown corporations.
 Ms. O'Neill graduated from Carleton University with a Bachelor of Commerce Highest Honors in 1988, achieved her CPA, CA designation in 1990, her U.S. CPA designation in 2003, and completed the ICD Director Education Program attaining the ICD.D.